easyms/easyms-sdk/README.md

 # easyms-starter
-Mutli function starter for Java microservice projet based on spring-boot and docker
+Mutli function starter for Java microservice projets based on spring-boot and docker